-I want to begin this post about camping gear essentials by admitting that I’m not a camper!
-I’m not even a camping beginner.
+I want to begin this post about camping gear essentials by admitting that I’m a passionate camping beginner and outdoor enthusiast.
 I know lots of people move to Australia with grand plans of enjoying the great outdoors because the weather and the landscape here is so incredible and I totally understand that need to get outside into nature.
-I absolutely love getting out in the fresh air and wilderness but I much prefer coming back to the comfort of a hotel room, a holiday home or even a caravan or glamping site.
-But as I know so many of you love camping and are excited to dive into your new outdoor lifestyle by getting started with camping in Australia, I wanted to collate a post to help you get started.
+I absolutely love getting out in the fresh air and wilderness.
+I know so many of you love camping and are excited to dive into your new outdoor lifestyle by getting started with camping in Australia, so I wanted to collate a post to help you get started.

-For this post about camping for beginners and setting yourself up with camping gear essentials in Australia, I needed to consult a raft of travel bloggers that DO love camping in Australia so I could pick their brains about what’s on their essential camping gear list.
+For this post about camping for beginners and setting yourself up with camping gear essentials in Australia, I consulted a raft of travel bloggers that love camping in Australia so I could pick their brains about what’s on their essential camping gear list.

 This post contains affiliate links.
 See the full disclosure in the footer.